mjjstockman/hull-college/README.md

 4. Copy the provided SSH link.
    <img  src="assets/images/readme/code-dropdown.avif"  alt="Example of the provided link">
 5. Open Terminal.
-6. Navigate into the directory you want to clone the repositry to.
+6. Navigate into the directory you want to clone the repositroy to.
 7. Type git clone and paste the copied URL.

 ```